-Tooth extraction is a common dental procedure, often necessary due to severe decay, gum disease, overcrowding, or trauma.
+A tooth extraction is a common dental procedure and often necessary if you have severe decay, gum disease, overcrowding, or trauma.
 While the process itself is relatively quick and performed under anesthesia, the true healing begins afterward.
-Proper aftercare plays a critical role in ensuring smooth recovery, preventing complications, and promoting overall oral health.
-Whether you’ve had a simple or surgical extraction, following a careful aftercare routine is essential.
+Proper aftercare can prevent complications and promote better oral health.
+You need to follow a proper aftercare routine from Dupont Dental, whether you’ve had a simple or surgical extraction in our Washington office.

 The First 24 Hours